 Costante first landed on the football scene in 2003 ahead of the all-Italian Champions League final between AC Milan and Juventus at Old Trafford.

 Having worked in Brussels for the G-14 organisation of leading European clubs, he was asked by Philip Dickinson, the owner of the Premier Language Solutions agency, to provide interpretation at a planning meeting before the game.

 It led to him working at the final itself, where he was pitch-side, announcing the team line-ups and relaying important information to the Milan and Juventus supporters.

 A year later, Costante explains, UEFA began to take pre and post-match press conferences ahead of Champions League and UEFA Cup games more seriously.

-It meant that he was beginning to be called upon more regularly in what has become a pivotal part of the football service industries.
+It meant that he was called upon more regularly in what has become a pivotal part of the football service industry.

 “The aim is not to translate everything word for word, but I am already thinking what I am going to say in English if I am interpreting a French or Italian-speaking manager, while listening to him at the same time,” Costante says.